OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 You might also like: Top 10 Films Shot in Camden

-Technically not in London, but we’re giving this one a pass as a regular old travel card will get you here.
-On the border of Surrey, this is still somewhere relatively easy to get to – and perhaps that is the appeal for filmmakers?
+On the border of Surrey, Hampton Court Palace is still relatively easy to get to – and perhaps that’s the appeal for filmmakers?
+It’s technically not in London, but accessible via a standard London Oyster card.
 Hampton Court Palace has an unmistakable opulence that works brilliantly on camera, as well as plenty of open spaces to recreate medieval courtyards or Victorian-era murder mysteries on cobbled paths.

 Nearest tube station: Hampton Court (Overground) or Richmond

 We’ve excluded major film studios from this list, so the likes of Elstree and Pinewood aren’t included, but Wood Lane counts as it is predominantly known as the old home of the BBC.
-The main building, made up of several smaller studio spaces, is currently being converted into living quarters and retail space.
-Surprisingly, the nearest tube station isn’t Wood Lane but actually White City… although to be honest they are about a minute apart!
+The main building, made up of several smaller studio spaces, was recently converted into plush modern apartments and retail space.
+Surprisingly, the nearest tube station isn’t Wood Lane but actually White City – although they’re only about a minute apart.

 Nearest tube station: White City

-The Queen’s residence is particularly hard to get on film, being surrounded constantly by security and tourists, so despite it being one of the most recognisable places in the world it isn’t on screen as much as you would think.
-Producers are quite savvy to this fact, and have a number of tricks up their sleeves to make it look like they are at Ol’ Liz’s place.
-In The BFG, Steven Spielberg gained permission to briefly film the front of the palace and then used the rear of Blenheim Palace to complete the scene.
+The Queen’s residence is particularly hard to get on film, being surrounded by security and tourists, so – despite it being one of the most recognisable places in the world – it isn’t on screen as much as you would think.
+Producers are quite savvy however, and have a number of tricks up their sleeves to make it look like they are there.
+In The BFG (2016), Steven Spielberg gained permission to briefly film the front of the palace and then used the rear of Blenheim Palace to complete the scene.

 Nearest tube station: Green Park